 The Mandan people say they originated from under the earth somewhere to the east of the Missouri River.
 They traveled west reaching the Missouri River in present-day South Dakota.
-Moving north, the Mandan established numerous large villages along the Missouri river by c.
-1450 CE with a population reaching as high as 15,000 persons.
-By c.
-1550 CE, they consolidated into between seven and nine fortified villages around the confluence of the Heart and Missouri Rivers near present day Mandan, North Dakota.
+Moving north, the Mandan established numerous large villages along the Missouri river by around 1450 CE with a population reaching as high as 15,000 persons.
+By about 1550 CE, they consolidated into between seven and nine fortified villages around the confluence of the Heart and Missouri Rivers near present day Mandan, North Dakota.

 Today, the Mandan are part of the Three Affiliated Tribes or Mandan, Hidatsa, and Arikara Nation.
 They are centered on the Fort Berthold Reservation in west central North Dakota but live all over the United States and the world.

 Last updated: June 22, 2020